-I never understood why people made such a big deal about making a spaghetti sauce.
+I never understood why people made such a big deal about making spaghetti sauce.
 If you need to make something quick for dinner that takes less than 30 minutes, then this is the sauce to make.
-Although this is a quick sauce, it is also very versatile because it can be used for chicken, veal, or eggplant parmigiana, stuffed peppers, stuffed shells, and manicotti, just to name a few.
-Making a delicious tomato sauce doesn’t have to be a daunting task.
+Although this is a quick sauce, it is very versatile because it can be used for chicken, veal, or eggplant parmigiana, stuffed peppers, stuffed shells, and manicotti, just to name a few.
+Making a delicious tomato sauce doesn't have to be a daunting task.

 Sautéing the onions over medium heat for about 10 minutes is key.
 The onions turn sweet and start to melt.
-This is what takes the longest to do in this recipe, but it’s important.
-You don’t want the onions crunchy or noticeable in this sauce.
+This is what takes the longest to do in this recipe, but it's important.
+You don't want the onions crunchy or noticeable in this sauce.
 Next, add in the minced garlic and cook for about 2 minutes.
 You should start to smell that awesome aroma that garlic emits when it is being cooked.
-Far different from the aroma when garlic gets burned so be careful here.
+It is far different from the aroma released when garlic gets burned, so be careful here.
 When you start to smell the garlic, stir in the salt, pepper, sugar, and garlic powder.

-Add the crushed peeled tomatoes to the onion mixture.
+Add in the crushed peeled tomatoes to the onion mixture.
 Stir it carefully because it can splatter.
 Simmer the sauce for about ten minutes.